chatwoot/docs/docs/product/channels/api/public-apis.md

 ```
 ### Customer Identifier
 The `customer_identifier` or the `source_id` can be obtained when creating the customer using the [create](#create) API.
-You will need to store this identifier on your client side to make further requests on behalf of the customer.
+You will need to store this identifier on your client-side to make further requests on behalf of the customer.
 This can be done in cookies, local storage etc.

 ### Available APIs